schubergphilis/mercury/docs/configuration.md

 [..errorpage] | file | "" | "/path/to/file" | Path to html file to serve if an error is generated
 [..errorpage] | triggerthreshold | int | 500 | threshold to show error page, if the backend application reply is >= this value, it will show the error page. set this to 600 or higher if you do not want the loadbalancer to show an error page if the application generates a 500+ error message

+## ErrorPage Handling

+When a error page is set in the config, it will always show on internal errors (no backend available, or acl allow/deny) For errors given by a webserver you can use the trigger_threshold which will only trigger errors if the status code is equal or higher.

+If you do not want the sorry page to show on return codes from the webserver, then set this to a higher number then the http error codes (e.g. 600 or up)

 ## DNSEntry attributes